smithdesigner/smithdesigner/README.md

 🤝 I’m open to collaborating on hackathons and technical projects.

-🔧 Languages: Python, Java, C | Environment: Linux
+🔧 Languages: Python, Java, C, Scala | Environment: Linux/Unix

 📫 How to reach me: right here on GitHub.